-These one- or two-day seminars in literary genres, publishing, editing, digital communications, and promotion are open to all CCWC members.
-They’re a great opportunity to learn, network, and deepen your craft.
+These one day seminars in literary genres, publishing, editing, digital communications, and promotion are open to CCWC members and nonmembers.
+They’re a great opportunity to learn, network, and improve your literary skills.

 Attend one or both of these Pathways to Publications seminars on Zoom

 Memoir and/or Flash Fiction